arjavjain21/website-metadata-extractor/README_CONSOLIDATED.md

 - **Speed**: 5-20 domains/second (depends on server responsiveness)
 - **Success Rate**: 80-95% (varies by site complexity)
 - **Concurrency**: Configurable up to 20 simultaneous requests
+- **Domain limit**: Configurable up to 100,000 domains per run, but extremely large batches (tens of thousands or more) can take a long time to finish.

 ## 📊 Example Results